Loan Rates

 FAQs

-Mortgage rates track the 10-Year Treasury yield, not the Fed Funds rate.
-If bond traders panic about inflation or government spending, they sell Treasuries, driving yields up.
-Mortgage lenders immediately raise rates to maintain their spread over the 10-Year Treasury.
+Mortgage rates primarily track the 10-Year Treasury yield rather than the short-term Fed Funds rate.
+If bond market participants anticipate higher inflation or increased government borrowing, they sell Treasuries, which drives their yields higher.
+Because mortgage-backed securities compete with Treasuries for investor capital, lenders must raise mortgage rates to maintain their required spread over the risk-free rate, even if the central bank remains on the sidelines.

 The Bottom Line